Urinary Catheter FAQs

-Where do you ship to?
+Where do you ship catheter supplies to?

-Where can I buy catheters near me?
+Where can I buy urinary catheters near me?

+180 Medical is proud to ship urinary catheters nationwide for your convenience.
 Our main headquarters and warehouse are both located in Oklahoma City, Oklahoma, but we also have offices all across the United States.

 To find a location near you, see our list of office locations.

-Can I reuse catheters?
+Can I reuse urinary catheters?

 What can I do to prevent urinary tract infections (UTIs)?